batchu77/hello-world/README.md

 # hello-world

-Just another repository
-GitHub is interesting stuff and the journey is going to be FUN...
+This is my second change to Readme and I am going to check my work